 Table 2 Desc cription of Project Phases Phase Sub-Phase Description Site Assessment and Characterization The Lessees conduct geophysical (side scan sonar, sub bottom profiler, etc.) and geotechnical (coring) survey campaigns to support project engineering as well as environmental, biological, socio-economic, and cultural resources studies.
-Lessees may also submit a site assessment plan (SAP) to BOEM to install buoys within the lease areas to collect meteorological information.
+Lessees may also submit a site assessment plan (SAP) to BOEM for met towers or novel anchoring technologies, and/or a Nationwide Permit to USACE to install buoys within the lease areas (and along potential offshore export cable route corridors) to collect meteorological and oceanographic information to support site assessment.
 During this phase, Lessees will develop and share survey plans with Tribes to receive feedback and recommendations on content and structure of each survey plan as well as data sharing.
 Pre-Construction COP Development The Lessees review information collected during the Site Assessment and Characterization Phase to develop the Project's COP.
 Each Lessee's individual COP will describe how the Lessee intends to construct and operate a commercial wind project in their respective lease areas and includes a description of all planned facilities, proposed construction activities, commercial operations, and conceptual decommissioning plans.
 The COP also summarizes results of the biological, geotechnical, socioeconomic, and cultural resources studies; provides an assessment of the Project's potential impacts; and proposes measures for avoiding, minimizing, reducing, eliminating, mitigating, and monitoring impacts.
 Environmental and Technical Review This Phase will begin when BOEM issues a Notice of Intent to prepare an Environmental Impact Statement to conduct its National Environmental Policy Act (NEPA) environmental and technical reviews for each individual project COP.
 BOEM will also initiate the National Historic Preservation Act (NHPA) Section 106 review of each COP during this phase.
 At the conclusion of NEPA review period, BOEM will decide whether to approve, approve with modifications, or disapprove the COP.
 BOEM's decision will be presented in a NEPA Record of Decision (ROD).
 The completion of BOEM's NHPA Section 106 review with a Memorandum of Agreement details how potential adverse effects to historic properties will be resolved.
 Construction The Lessees will construct the proposed offshore wind farms within the Lease Areas.
 Construction activities will be aligned with the requirements and conditions of each NEPA ROD; NHPA Section 106 Memorandum of Agreement; California Environmental Quality Act lead agency Mitigation Monitoring Reporting Program, which is developed with information received throughout the Environmental Impact Report process and AB 52 Tribal Consultation; and relevant state/local permit conditions of approval.
 Operation and Maintenance During the Operations and Maintenance (O&M) Phase, the Lessees will operate and perform routine maintenance on their offshore wind farms within the lease areas.
 Decommissioning At the end of the project life-cycle, the Lessees will each submit a decommissioning application to BOEM.
 BOEM will then review and determine whether to approve, disapprove, or approve with modifications the decommissioning application.
 Once approved, the Lessee would decommission and remove its project components.